lars-t-hansen/digibygg-poc/snappysense/data-model.md

 attribute is either an `ideal-id` or an `ideal-id` concatenated with constant parameters, separated by slashes, see example below.

-Possible bug: even if this does not have a geolocation (though it could), it might usefully have a time zone.

 DynamoDB table name: `snappy_location`.
 Primary key: `location`.

+TODO: Even if this does not have a geolocation (though it could), it might usefully have a time zone, so that computing eg "work time" vs "non-work time" is possible.

 ```
 LOCATION